 This is the same trick used to make self-rising flour.
 There's no need to hunt down these specialty ingredients, especially if you don't use them often.

 The key ingredient is the baking powder, which acts as the leavening agent that makes baked goods rise.
 Make sure it's fresh, though.
-Baking powder has a shelf life of 9 to 12 months and it's easy to test for freshness.
+Baking powder has a shelf life of nine to 12 months.
+It is easy to test it for freshness.
 Simply add a teaspoon to a cup of hot water and if it fizzes, it's still good.
 If you don't get that reaction, it's time to buy a replacement.

 To make one cup of self-rising cornmeal, mix 1 cup cornmeal, 1 1/2 teaspoons baking powder, and 1/2 teaspoon salt together in a bowl.
 Use it right away or store it in an air-tight container until you need it.

 This recipe is a cinch to double, triple, or even quadruple.
 Whip up a big canister of self-rising cornmeal and you will always have it on hand.

 Here are the measurements you'll need to make a bigger batch: